jameslovallo/ardi/README.md

 ### Template

-[μhtml](https://www.npmjs.com/package/uhtml) is the default template library, and it's just like JSX except you create your templates using a tagged template literal. μhtml is extremely efficient.
+[μhtml](https://www.npmjs.com/package/uhtml) is the default template library, and it's just like JSX except you create your templates using tagged template literals. μhtml is extremely efficient.
 When the component's state changes, instead of re-rendering an entire element, μhtml makes tiny, surgical DOM updates as-needed.

 #### Event Handlers

 Event handlers can be applied to an element using React's `on` syntax (`onClick`) or Vue's `@` syntax (`@click`).
 Here is a snippet showing the play/pause button for an episode in the podcast demo.
-You can view the complete code on the <app-link>[podcast demo page](https://ardi.netlify.app/demos/podcast)</app-link>.

 <div class="highlight-lines">